 Where can I find forms and templates?
 Do I have to use the templates, or can I use my own?

 Visit our web page https://www.schools.nyc.gov/enrollment/enrollment-help/home-schoolingand scroll to the bottom for forms and templates in multiple languages.
 You are not required to use these forms.
 You may use your own or a form generated by an online program.

 Annual Assessment Update

-Are New York State tests cancelled for this school year?
+Are New York State tests cancelled for school year 2020-21?

 I was planning to have my child sit for a State test as an annual assessment in the public schools.
 What are my options now?